 It’s a big and busy place, and I remember getting a little overwhelmed on my first visit…… What do I do first?
 If you’re visiting on a hot summer day, do the outside things first!

 The lines at Silos Baking Company get busy, so jump in that line, it’s usually already stretched around the corner, but it moves pretty quickly.
-Click HERE to visit their website.
+The Shiplap is my favorite!

 I’m not a big décor shopper, but some of my favorites are: